-- Negotiating and accepting award terms and conditions - Coordinating with the Department of Administration and Finance the preparation of subcontracts related to sponsored programs
+- Negotiating and accepting award terms and conditions - Coordinating with the Business Office the preparation of subcontracts related to sponsored programs - Ensuring that the PI has obtained all required certifications and assurances (regarding, for example, the use of animals or human subjects in research, biohazards, etc.) - Serving as a liaison between the University community and the external sponsor regarding non-fiscal grants-management issues and no-cost extensions

-- Ensuring that the PI has obtained all required certifications and assurances (regarding, for example, the use of animals or human subjects in research, biohazards, etc.) - Serving as a liaison between the University community and the external sponsor regarding non-fiscal grants-management issues and no-cost extensions - Processing actions that require prior sponsor approval or those allowed by the expanded authorities (see Section V,K) - Monitoring report submission - Coordinating overall non-fiscal grants management and - Ensuring University concurrence with federal regulations regarding non-fiscal compliance issues
+- Processing actions that require prior sponsor approval or those allowed by the expanded authorities (see Section V,K) - Monitoring report submission - Coordinating overall non-fiscal grants management and - Ensuring University concurrence with federal regulations regarding non-fiscal compliance issues

-Department of Administration and Finance Post-Award Responsibilities
+Business Office Post-Award Responsibilities

-The Department of Administration and Finance is responsible for financial administration of all external grants and contracts.
+The Business Office is responsible for financial administration of all external grants and contracts.
 Specific responsibilities include: